Satrat/breathe/README.md

 # Breathe
-Breathe is an algorithmic composition that capturing the breathe signal of a musician as they improvise to manipulate the frequency spectrum of their instrument and control granular synthesis
+Breathe is an algorithmic composition that captures the breathing of a musician as they improvise to manipulate the frequency spectrum of their instrument and control granular synthesis

 ## Dependencies
 * [Max MSP](https://cycling74.com/)